mattwarren/mattwarren.github.io/_posts/2018-03-02-How-generics-were-added-to-.NET.md

 ### Bytecode or 'Intermediate Language' (IL) changes

 The main place that the implementation of generics in the CLR differs from the JVM is that they are ['fully reified' instead of using 'type erasure'](http://www.jprl.com/Blog/archive/development/2007/Aug-31.html), this was possible because the CLR designers were willing to break backwards compatibility, whereas the JVM had been around longer so I assume that this was a much less appealing option.
-For more discussion on this issue see [Erasure vs reification](http://beust.com/weblog/2011/07/29/erasure-vs-reification/) and [Reified Generics for Java](http://gafter.blogspot.co.uk/2006/11/reified-generics-for-java.html).
+For more discussion on this issue see [Erasure vs reification](http://beust.com/weblog/2011/07/29/erasure-vs-reification/) and [Reified Generics for Java](http://gafter.blogspot.co.uk/2006/11/reified-generics-for-java.html). **Update**: this [HackerNews discussion](https://news.ycombinator.com/item?id=14584359) is also worth a read.

 The specific changes made to the .NET Intermediate Language (IL) op-codes can be seen in the `inc/opcode.def` ([diff](https://github.com/mattwarren/GenericsInDotNet/commit/2714ccac6f18f0f6ff885567b90484013b31e007?w=1#diff-91e0675d515fc426f84d4e6465ad7f2d)), in essence the following 3 instructions were added